openvinotoolkit/openvino/docs/OV_Runtime_UG/hetero_execution.md

 @endsphinxdirective

-In the example above, the `CPU` device is configured to enable profiling data. `GPU` has the configuration property to perform inference in `f16` precision, while CPU has the default execution precision.
+In the example above, the `GPU` device is configured to enable profiling data and uses the default execution precision, while `CPU` has the configuration property to perform inference in `fp32`.

 ### Handling of Difficult Topologies